dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 [How do Kubernetes and Docker create IP Addresses?!]({{< ref "how-do-kubernetes-and-docker-create-ip-addresses" >}}) is "How does Docker handle publishing ports?"

-In the previous post we created our own network namespaces, virtual interfaces, and assigned IP addresses to these virtual interfaces.
+In the previous post, we created our own network namespaces, virtual interfaces, and assigned IP addresses to these virtual interfaces.
 Now we'll learn how to make a request to `127.0.0.1:8080` or `192.168.0.100:8080` (a local IP address) and forward the request to an HTTP server running in our network namespace.
 This will help us understand what Docker does when the `docker run` command is instructed to publish ports.